Local Control Accountability Plan (LCAP)

 - Attend Senior Night Events

-Audeo Charter School III strongly encourages stakeholder participation and engagement in the LCAP process.
+Audeo Charter School III strongly encourages educational partner participation and engagement in the LCAP process.
 Please take a few minutes to give us feedback through the appropriate survey.

 To continue to engage our students and parents and provide opportunities for improvement, please complete the following brief survey regarding our Resource Center redesign.
 We welcome your constructive feedback.